Career Timeline of Usha Vance: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Usha Vance made an impact.

-Usha Bala Vance is an American lawyer and the current second lady of the United States, serving since 2025.
-As the wife of Vice President JD Vance, she holds the distinction of being the first Indian-American to hold this position.
-Her role as second lady places her in a prominent position within the political landscape of the United States.
+Usha Bala Vance is an American lawyer and the current Second Lady of the United States, assuming the role in 2025.
+She is married to JD Vance, the 50th Vice President of the United States.
+Notably, she holds the distinction of being the first Indian-American Second Lady.

-In 2015, Usha Vance continued her clerkship for Judge Brett Kavanaugh on the Court of Appeals for the District of Columbia Circuit.
+In 2015, Usha Vance's clerkship for Judge Brett Kavanaugh on the Court of Appeals for the District of Columbia Circuit ended.

-In 2018, Usha Vance continued her clerkship for Chief Justice John Roberts at the Supreme Court and worked on Azar v.
-Garza.
+In 2018, Usha Vance's clerkship for Chief Justice John Roberts ended.

 2019: Admitted to the District of Columbia Bar

-In 2019, Usha Vance was admitted to the District of Columbia Bar and began working for a law firm.
+In 2019, Usha Vance was admitted to the District of Columbia Bar and began working for a law firm that handled civil litigation and appeals in cases involving higher education, local government, entertainment, and technology.

 July 2024: Delivered Introductory Address at Republican National Convention

-In July 2024, Usha Vance delivered the introductory address for her husband, JD Vance, at the Republican National Convention and was an advisor to her husband during his election campaign.
+In July 2024, Usha Vance delivered the introductory address for her husband, JD Vance, at the Republican National Convention.

-In July 2024, Usha Vance resigned from her position at the law firm Munger, Tolles & Olson, where she had worked for almost six years, to focus on family care.
+In July 2024, Usha Vance resigned from her position at a law firm where she was handling civil litigation and appeals.

 November 2024: Became Second Lady of the United States Designate